-MR3 A[2] MR3 A[1:0] Function MPR MPR-Loc 0b Don't care (0b or 1b) Normal operation, no MPR transaction.
+MR3 A[2] MR3 A[1:0] Function MPR MPR-Loc 0b Normal operation, no MPR transaction.
 All subsequent Reads will come from DRAM array.
 All subsequent Write will go to DRAM array.
-1b Enable MPR mode, subsequent RD/RDA commands defined by MR3 A[1:0].
+1b See the table 20 Enable MPR mode, subsequent RD/RDA commands defined by MR3 A[1:0].